turbonomic-integrations/add-turbo-targets/README.md

 ## Requirements <a name="requirements"></a>

-- Turbonimic XL 8.1.x or higher.
+- Turbonomic XL 8.1.x or higher.

 - Powershell 5.1 or greater